kilbot/WooCommerce-POS-Docs/en/installation/woocommerce-pos-pro.md

 If you have purchased a license for WooCommerce POS Pro please follow the steps below to install and activate the plugin:

 1. Go to: [https://wcpos.com/my-account/](https://wcpos.com/my-account/)
-2. Under **My Downloads**, click the download link and save the plugin to your desktop.
+2. Under **Downloads**, click the download link and save the plugin to your desktop.
 3. Then go to your site, login and go to `WP Admin > Plugins > Add New > Upload Plugin`
 4. Upload the plugin zip file from your desktop and activate.
 5. Next, go to `WP Admin > POS > Settings > License` and enter your License Key and License Email to complete the activation.